microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 Note it will prompt for the password.

-Use the same password as the one you used to create the database.
+Use the same password as the one you used to create the database (which is `p0stgr@s1` if you used the provisioning script).

 If you connected successfully you will see something similar to: